 Aerospace and Defense

-Advanced Manufacturing & Logistics industries in Indiana are more environmentally responsible then ever.
+Advanced manufacturing and logistics industries in Indiana are more environmentally responsible then ever.
 Hybrid cars are manufactured here, not to mention solar cells and windmills that generate electricity.
-If you’re interested in environmentally sustainability and really want to make a difference, then may be no better place for you than Advanced Manufacturing & Logistics.
+If you’re interested in environmentally sustainability and really want to make a difference, then may be no better place for you than advanced manufacturing and logistics.